 Rethink Your Shampoo Routine

-While you might not wash your hair every day (especially if it tends to dry out), you may want to make an exception in the summer.
+While you might not wash your hair every day (especially if it tends to dry out), you may want to make an exception in the summer if you have a normal to oily scalp.
 Heat and humidity can cause your scalp to be oilier, even sweaty, which can turn your hair limp and slick.
 Washing daily can help: Use only a dime-sized dollop of shampoo and focus it on your scalp and roots to avoid stripping strands of too much moisture.
 Dry shampoo is a great solution if you do skip a wash; these sprays are powder-based, which helps them absorb greasiness.
 Simply apply it to roots, brush and go.

 Tame the Frizz

 If your hair is dry or porous, humid summer days can be its biggest enemy: In its attempt to hydrate itself by soaking moisture up from the air, it expands and alters its outer layer, causing strands to frizz.
 And drier, hot weather only exacerbates your hair’s “thirst.”
 Try using a daily leave-in conditioner (spray or cream), which can replenish your locks with lasting moisture and help keep it smooth.
 Take a break from hot styling tools, and when you do use the blow dryer, try a diffuser.
 The attachment replaces the regular frizz-producing blast of heat with a wider, gentler circle of air flow.